Methodology

 Age of child at end of year567891011

-At the end of each key stage, pupils’ attainment is measured by statutory assessments against the standards set out in the national curriculum.
+At the end of each key stage, pupils’ attainment is measured by statutory assessments against the standards set out in the national curriculum (opens in a new tab).

 In addition to assessments at the end of each key stage, pupils in year 1 also take a phonics screening check.
 Any year 2 pupils who did not meet the standard or did not take the phonics check in year 1, (re)- take the check in year 2.